-- (1) The aggregate dollar value of option-based awards vested during 2020 is determined by calculating the difference between the market price of the Class B non-voting shares underlying the options on the TSX on the vesting date and the exercise price of the options, multiplied by the number of vested options. - (2) None of the directors, other than Messrs.
-Donald G. Lang and Geoffrey T. Martin, hold stock options.
-Messrs.
-Lang and Martin received stock options in their capacity as officers of the Company, not as directors.
+- (1) None of the directors, other than Mr. Geoffrey T. Martin, holds stock options.
+Mr. Martin received stock options in his capacity as an officer of the Company, not as a director.
 Details of the grants to Mr. Martin are set forth in the "Summary Compensation Table" and in the "Compensation Discussion and Analysis," above. - Directors' fees are paid quarterly.
-Where a director elects to receive some or all of his or her fees in DSUs, the value of the DSUs is based on the average high and low stock price of Class B non-voting shares on the TSX over the five days preceding the date of payment of directors' fees.
+Where a director elects to receive some or all of his or her fees in DSUs, the value (2) of the DSUs is based on the average high and low stock price of Class B non-voting shares on the TSX over the five days preceding the date of payment of directors' fees.
 Where DSUs are granted to directors, its value is also determined by applying the average high and low stock price of Class B non-voting shares on the TSX over the five days preceding the date of the grant.
-DSUs vest on the date they are granted but they are not redeemable until the recipient ceases to be a director. - Amount shown is the bonus earned by Donald G. Lang as Executive Chairman of the Company.
+DSUs vest on the date they are granted but they are not redeemable until the recipient ceases to be a director. - (3) (4) Amount shown is the bonus earned by Donald G. Lang as Executive Chairman of the Company. - Ms. Cash and Dr. Suarez-Gonzalez became directors on January 18, 2021. - Ms. Shapansky retired as a director on May 13, 2021.